lucasfoep/lucasfoep/README.md

 - 💻 Interested in Analytics and problem solving
 - 🌱 I’m currently learning T-SQL
 - 🔍 Goals:
-  - Learn Power BI until the end of November.
+  - Learn Tableau until the end of December.
   - Start the MS in Data Science at Depaul University in the Spring semester of 2021.
   - Get my first job in Analytics and do some serious professional growing!
-  - Start delving into some machine learning.
+  - Start delving into some machine learning in 2022
-- ⚡ Fun fact: I'm Brazilian, new to the US and finally ready to work!
+- ⚡ Fun fact: I am now a Brazilian permanent resident of the United States!

 ### Connect with me: